lucasgdb/useful-dev-tools/code-playgrounds.md

 [Rust online IDE](https://play.rust-lang.org/) | A browser interface to the Rust compiler to experiment with the language.
 [Ellie](https://ellie-app.com/) | Ellie is a web application with an Elixir backend and an Elm frontend.
 You can explore and try out Elm programming language.
 [Code Anywhere IDE](https://codeanywhere.com/) | CodeAnywhere has two features that stand out for me: Prebuilt container images for 72+ programming languages and frameworks, Connect to anything.
 Yes, literally anything.
 You’re not obliged to store your code on CodeAnywhere’s servers.
-[katacoda](https://www.katacoda.com/) | Learn new technologies using real environments right in your browser [DartPad](https://dartpad.dev/?null_safety=true) | DartPad is an online code editor for Dart language.